paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_6_3)=
 ### Tailored reliability life test definition and realization of tests

-According to the failure mechanisms underlined during the risk analysis and the mission profile study, the goal of this analysis is to define a set of tests that follow this pattern:
+According to the {term}`failure mechanisms <Failure mechanism>` underlined during the risk analysis and the mission profile study, the goal of this analysis is to define a set of tests that follow this pattern:

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee_table4_203')"
     placeholder="Search table...">